virginiemarques/GAPeDNA/README.md

 ```
 2) Using GitHub

-You can load the app just by calling the GitHub repo in a local R session
+Alternatively, you can load the app just by calling the GitHub repo in a local R session.
 At the moment, the solution is not stable and takes a very long time to load (>10 min)

 ```R
 library(shiny)